hcorrada/dscert-algo/content/projects/project_1.md

 def shard_document(string, k):
   # initialize set data structure
   # for each position in string, extract substring of length k
-  # hash into 32-bit integer
+  # hash into 32-bit integer using crc32
   # insert into set
 ```